robkuz/robkuz.github.io/_posts/2017-12-18-Dependency-Management.md

 So now we gained type safety again and with a bit of discipline using a `do` block we can assume (aka fake) totallity.
 But somehow this solutions seems to be pretty heavy weight in it's own.
 5 lines of code for each dependency, really?

+So obviously that ain't no solution for every day.
 Let me give you some heuristics on when to use this solution:
 - there are functions with many dependencies (parameters)
 - there are many functions that share the same dependencies but not all of them
-- the functions are distributed across multiple modules
+- (and/or) the functions are distributed across multiple modules

-and finaly you have structured your code using (OO) interfaces with generic type parameters like this
+OR you have structured your code using (OO) interfaces with generic type parameters like this

 ```fsharp
 type IDocPart<'delta, 'pures> =